JamalC96/MyMovieDiaryTesting1/README.md

             "genre" :"Action";
             "favorite " :"Bad Boys 3";
             stars = "6.0";
-            comments = "One of Will Smith best movie";
+            comments = "One of Will Smith's movies in his career!";
             upvotes = 2;
      }